Understanding the lunar calendar

 Lunar calendar and menstrual cycle

-But if you're already convinced of the influence of the zodiac sign on your emotions, it could be that beliefs about the effects of the lunar cycle on the menstrual cycle echo what you're feeling!
+But if you're already convinced of the influence of the zodiac sign on your emotions, it could be that the beliefs about the effects of the lunar cycle on the menstrual cycle echo what you're feeling!
 Menstrual cycle and moon: perhaps a new way of looking at mood variations over the course of the month?
 You decide!

 Lunar calendar FAQ